upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

     Types of glial cells based on location

-1.5.1.1 In Central nervous system
+1.5.1.1 In Central Nervous System
 -----------------------------------------

 1. Microglia